 What Happens at a Methadone Clinic?

-If you’re not sure how to get into a methadone clinic or how a methadone clinic maintenance program works, you’re not alone.
+If you’re not sure how to get into a methadone clinic or how their maintenance programs work, you’re not alone.
 The process can be difficult to get information on, but it’s straightforward once you have chosen a program.
 Most programs operate on similar parameters, and you can break the process down into three phases.

 1. Assessment and Induction